 Do they reflect a large proportion of young adults today?
 If so are these messages inspiring people to take charge of their futures and be assertive?
 There definitely commentating about social issues going on today, I feel they are doing so in a sincere way and with the best interests at heart.

 I really feel that the punk bands I listened to when growing up helped me to become a better person.
 Bands who were singing about things that I was and still am experiencing, bands who delivered really positive messages.
-About understanding, equality, and unity.
+About understanding, equality, and fairness.

 I first thought about this project whilst I was on the other side of the world.
 I heard ‘ Church Street’ by Bangers.
 I was like ‘ Whoa’ Listening to people with similar feelings, referencing the same street I used to walk down every day for 3 years.
 That gives me a sense of interconnectivity that perhaps wasn't as global a decade ago.